 Dealing with a mental health illness is no easy task.
-Whether you’re suffering from a small bout of stress or you’re battling ongoing depression, it can be hard to pull yourself out of the rut that you’ve fallen into.
+Whether you’re suffering from a small bout of stress or you’re battling ongoing depression or anxiety, it can be hard to pull yourself out of the rut that you’ve fallen into.
+The online health resource, Rolling Paper, has a useful guide to anxiety and highlights natural ways to fight it.
 Did you know that your lifestyle choices could be affecting the state of your mental health?
-A little known fact is that most of the time, mental health problems have stemmed from issues that you’re not addressing with your lifestyle.
+A little-known fact is that most of the time, mental health problems have stemmed from issues that you’re not addressing with your lifestyle.
 Take a look at these lifestyle changes that could help improve your mental health.

 Ban junk food